arek544/big-data-text-clusterization/Setup.md

    ```bash
    docker stop spark
    ```

-8. Open Kitematic and manage container (launch notebooks, run scripts etc.)
+Open Kitematic and manage container (launch notebooks, run scripts etc.)
-9. To access jupyter server runing inside container you have to use IP address of docker (192.168.99.100)
+To access jupyter server runing inside container you have to use IP address of docker (192.168.99.100)

----

-To run script from Docker Quickstart terminal
+To run script from Docker Quickstart terminal:
    ```bash
    docker exec -it spark <path to script>
    ```